alesila/BatEchoNet/README.md

 # BatEchoNet
-Bioacoustic classification of bat species using echolocation spectrograms and deep learning.
+This project explores the use of deep learning techniques to identify bat species from the ultrasonic echolocation recordings, supporting scalable bioacoustic monitoring and biodiversity research.